nopalnafiannn/interchat-html-to-schema/readme.md

 ## Refined Workflow Architecture

-In milestone 3, we have refined our approach with an enhanced workflow that better handles multiple input sources and processing paths:
+In milestone 4, we have enhanced our system with a public Streamlit interface, human feedback processing, and containerization:

 ![HTML to Data Schema Converter Workflow](images/images_workflow.jpg)